sparklingdataocean/gh-pages/_posts/2017-09-17-word2vec2graph.markdown

 ---

 <p><h3>Graph and Word2Vec Model </h3>
-Word2Vec model maps words to vectors which gives us an opportunity to calculate cosine similarity within pairs of words then translate pairs of words to graph: using words as nodes, word pairs as edges and cosine similarities as edge weights.</p>
+Word2Vec model maps words to vectors which gives us an opportunity to calculate cosine similarities within pairs of words then translate pairs of words to graph using words as nodes, word pairs as edges and cosine similarities as edge weights.</p>
+<p>We are running a small AWS cluster
+<i><a href="https://databricks.com/blog/2016/02/17/introducing-databricks-community-edition-apache-spark-for-all.html">on Databricks community edition</a></i>

-<p>We are running a small AWS cluster so we will run a small text file with data about stress that was copied from Wikipedia article.
+and for the Word2Vec2Graph model we will use a small size text file with data about stress taken from a Wikipedia article.
 We will call this text file Stress Data File.</p>
-<p>As Word2VecModel we will use the model that was trained on News and Wiki data about psychology.
-We described this model in our previous post.</p>
+<p>As Word2VecModel we will use the model that was trained on News and Wiki data about psychology corpus. <i><a href="https://sparklingdataocean.github.io/gh-pages/2017/09/06/w2vTrain/"> We described this model in our previous post.</a></i>
 <p>
 <h3>Read and Clean Stress Data File </h3>
 Read Wiki data file: </p>